Weaving Cultural Identities

 Medium: 10 individual textile works and 8 graphic representations

-This special exhibition is part of the 2018-2021 Vancouver Biennale exhibition, whose theme is re-IMAGE-n.
-Inspired by Paradise Has Many Gates, a chain-link structure that was installed for two years in a local oceanside park.
+An integral part of the 2018-2021 Vancouver Biennale exhibition, this special exhibition was inspired by Paradise Has Many Gates, a chain-link structure that was installed for two years in a local oceanside park in Vancouver.
 This sculpture by Saudi Arabian artist Ajlan Gharem took the form of a spiritual space and challenged cultural barriers and our perception of communal spaces.

 INSPIRATION FROM LOCAL PRAYER RUGS

-Similarly, the Vancouver project engaged groups from diverse cultural backgrounds to work with Muslim artists and First Nations groups to reconcile lost heritage, share, learn and celebrate cultural knowledge, symbolism and self-identification through textile traditions.
-As these artists expanded on the concept of Canadian Prayer Rugs, the project became an exploration of the multiple narratives of Vancouver, developed through the storytelling of diverse multicultural perspectives.
-As the Weaving Cultural Identities exhibition tours Canada during the next two years, the dialogue will continue in diverse settings and venues.
+Similarly, the Vancouver project engaged groups from diverse cultural backgrounds to work with Muslim artists and First Nations groups to reconcile lost heritage and to share, learn and celebrate cultural knowledge, symbolism and self-identification through textile traditions.
+As the artists expanded on the concept of Canadian Prayer Rugs, the project became an exploration of the multiple narratives of Vancouver, developed through the storytelling of diverse multicultural perspectives.
+As the Weaving Cultural Identities exhibition tours Canada, the dialogue will continue in diverse settings and venues.